CORE-GATECH-GROUP/serpent-tools/docs/examples/Branching.rst

 Plotting Universe Data
 ----------------------

-|homogUniv| objects are capable of plotting homogenized data using the
+|HomogUniv| objects are capable of plotting homogenized data using the
-|homogUnivPlot| method.
+|HomogUnivPlot| method.
 This method is tuned to plot group constants, such as
 cross sections, for a known group structure.
 This is reflected in the default axis scaling, but can be adjusted on a per case basis.
 If the group structure is not known, then the data is plotted simply against